autoppia/autoppia_webs_demo/DYNAMIC_SYSTEM_DOCUMENTATION.md

 This ensures:
 - The default/fallback version is always consistent
 - Users can always access the "original" design with `?seed=1`
-- The system gracefully degrades when V1/V3 are disabled
+- The system gracefully degrades when V1/V2/V3 are disabled (each behaves as `seed=1`)

 ---